 There are many great techniques that children can learn to manage their GAD more effectively.
 Some children find it useful to create a funny nickname to label their worry, such as “Mrs. Worry Wart” or “Worry head.”
 They then use the nickname to describe their worry in a more relatable way to the parents or other adults.
 Other children may use “Power Talk” in effort to tell their worries to “Go away” or “Don’t bother me anymore.”
 Many children engage in “worry time” to get all of their thoughts and concerns out into the open.
 They may do this through journaling or by having a conversation with a close relative or friend.
 Once worry time is complete, they can then imagine entering into a “worry free zone” so they do not have to dwell on their anxious thoughts or feelings for some time.
 Children also enjoy utilizing certain relaxation and mindfulness exercises to help them calm their minds.
 By breathing in happy thoughts, they can learn to feel more calm with each inhale and let go of negative thoughts with each exhale.
 Some children even enjoy being mindful by taking nature walks or by doing yoga poses.

-If you think your child is suffering with symptoms related to GAD, and you do not know what to do next, then it may be helpful to seek out a consultation from a professional.
+If you think your child is suffering with symptoms related to GAD, and you do not know what to do next, then it may be helpful to seek out a consultation from a psychologist or counselor.
 Through ongoing support and guidance, you and your child can find ways to grow and be successful, rather than be hindered by “Mrs. Worry Wart” all the time!